Ricardonacif/memory_game/README.md

 # Terminal Memory Game

-A Terminal Memory Game developed on Ruby for two players.
-It was coded by Ricardo Nacif for his Hacker School application.
+A Terminal Memory Game developed using Ruby for two players.
+Have fun!

 ## Playing